 Super Mario World 2: Yoshi’s Island (SMW2) is a side-scrolling platform game developed and published by Nintendo.
 It was released for the SNES in 1995, the Game Boy Advance in 2002, the Nintendo 3DS in 2011, and the Wii U Virtual Console in 2014.
 For this review, I played the version found on the SNES Mini.

 SMW2 is a prequel to Super Mario World (SMW), and what a prequel it is!
 Magikoopa and the Koopalings intercept a stork that is carrying Baby Mario and Luigi.
 During the attack, Baby Mario is dropped but safely caught by Yoshi.
-Many Yoshies assist in bringing Baby Mario back to the stalk through a number of challenging levels and bosses.
+The many Yoshies must bring Baby Mario back to the stalk.
 Oddly, it doesn’t explain why Magikoopa and the Koopalings are trying to intercept the brothers, or what they will do with them once they have captured them.
 Does Bowser know that they will grow up to be a thorn in his side?

 Keeping with the Super Mario traditions, the game mostly consists of running and jumping through the levels whilst collecting coins and tokens, although this game involves more puzzle-solving and item collecting than other platforms.
+The levels and bosses increase in difficulty as the game progresses.
 There is no time limit which allows deeper exploration into each level and enables you to take your time.
-As well as simply playing through the levels, there is an added challenge of collecting 100% of the flowers, stars and red coins from over 40 levels (plus several different bonus levels and games).
-This greatly extends the game’s life and adds replay value.

 Yoshi has the ability to eat most of his enemies, spit and throw objects at his enemies, and jump or stamp on them (as long as they don’t have spikes).
 He can also briefly levitate which greatly helps whilst jumping larger gaps.